ashtilawat23/algos-challenge/README.md

 # Algos Challenge

-The `challenge` folder houses all the problems we have covered in the challenge.
-Each problem has it's own folder.
+The `challenge` folder has all the challenge problems.
+Each problem has it's own folder for its solutions.

 To participate, inside each problem folder: